VoxelForge/VoxelForge/API.md

     * `name`: Category name to be shown in the interface
     * `description`: (optional) Short description of the category, will be shown as tooltip.
 Recommended style (in English):
-       First letter capitalized, no puncation at end of sentence, max.
+       First letter capitalized, no punctuation at end of sentence, max.
 100 characters
     * `build_formspec`: The template function.
 Takes entry data as its only parameter (has the data type of the entry data) and must